-A medico-legal report seeks to document the psychological and/or physical result of torture and other forms of ill-treatment to which an individual has been subjected.
-Medico-legal reports (MLRs) are written by appropriately qualified clinical experts and are commissioned by a legal representative who provides detailed instructions.
-MLRs are submitted to the Home Office or Tribunal in order to seek to corroborate a survivor’s testimony of ill-treatment as an aspect of their asylum, trafficking, and/or legal protection claim.
+A Medico-Legal Report documents the psychological and/or physical result of torture and other forms of ill-treatment to which an individual has been subjected.
+Medico-Legal Reports (MLRs) are written by qualified clinical experts and are commissioned by a legal representative who provides detailed instructions.
+Medico-Legal Reports are submitted to the Home Office or Tribunal in order to seek to corroborate a survivor’s testimony of ill-treatment as an aspect of their asylum, trafficking, and/or legal protection claim.

-Each of our clinicians has been appropriately trained in the forensic documentation of the physical and/or psychological and emotional sequelae of torture, ill-treatment and other serious forms of physical, psychological, or sexual violence in accordance with the Istanbul Protocol.
+Each of our Medico-Legal Report writers has been trained in the forensic documentation of the physical and/or psychological and emotional sequelae of torture, ill-treatment and other serious forms of physical, psychological, or sexual violence in accordance with the Istanbul Protocol.

-Our clinicians expertise and appropriate experience in their field are recognised by the Home Office and the Tribunals.
-All of our clinicians receive ongoing training, mentoring and support with regard to the quality and integrity of our reports.
+Our clinicians’ expertise and experience in their field are recognised by the Home Office and the Tribunals.
+All of our clinicians receive ongoing training, mentoring and support to maintain the quality and integrity of our reports.

 The Helen Bamber Foundation is officially recognised by the Home Office for its independence and expertise in identifying and treating victims of torture and other serious abuses (see API on Medico-Legal Reports).

 If you are a legal representative and would like us to produce a Medico Legal Report for your client, you will need to submit this request through our online referrals form.
 You will need to select ‘Medico-Legal Report (MLR) Only’.

 You will not be able to make the referral without:

 - Submitting it via our online referrals system